eliasnogueira/rest-assured-open-api-generator-talk/README.md

 * `BaseApConfiguration` as the BaseTest class to configure the application endpoints and general config
     * note: the `RestAssured.basePath` is not necessary when running the *architecture* tests
-* `se.jfokus.workshop.*.raw` package: you will find the "raw" REST Assured tests using it basic `given - when - then` syntax
+* `com.eliasnogueira.apitest.*.raw` package: you will find the "raw" REST Assured tests using it basic `given - when - then` syntax
-* `se.jfokus.workshop.*.spec` package: you will find the REST Assured tests using the Request and Response Specifications
+* `com.eliasnogueira.apitest.*.spec` package: you will find the REST Assured tests using the Request and Response Specifications
-* *`se.jfokus.workshop.*.architecture` package: you will find the REST Assured tests using an architecture based on client and services abstractions together with the generated OpenAPI client
+* *`com.eliasnogueira.apitest.*.architecture` package: you will find the REST Assured tests using an architecture based on client and services abstractions together with the generated OpenAPI client

 ### pom.xml